 About the project

-This project is being delivered by the State Government through the Level Crossing Removal Project (LXRP) and will see an elevated rail line built to replace the existing train line and boom gates.
+The project is being delivered by the State Government through the Level Crossing Removal Project (LXRP) and will see an elevated rail line built to replace the existing train line and boom gates.
 This will connect with the Coburg-to-Moreland elevated rail section that was completed in 2021.

 This project will have a much larger impact to Brunswick than just the removal of boom gates.
 It will also open up new east-west routes across the suburb, create major new areas of open space and new landscaped areas, bring new public art, new station precincts, and impact the Upfield Shared User Path.

 Although we are not delivering this project, Council has an important role to play in advocating on behalf of our community, and to work closely with the Level Crossing Removals Project throughout the life of the project.
-We are seeking feedback at this early stage to understand what is most important to our community.

 What we've done so far

-On 2 March we held a public meeting at the Brunswick Town Hall.
+On Thursday, 2 March 2023 we held a public meeting at the Brunswick Town Hall.
 The purpose of the meeting was to bring everyone together to hear from each other, share what we'd heard so far, compare views and thoughts on the information collected and agree as a collective on what was most important to inform Council’s advocacy position.

 Watch a recording of the public meeting

-Our priority is to ensure the project realises these benefits, is well-planned, delivered to the highest quality and constructed with the least possible disruption to our community.
+Our priority is to ensure the project realises these benefits, is well-planned, delivered to the highest quality, and constructed with the least possible disruption to our community.